Yanqiao4396/object-oriented-starter/writing/reflection.md

 ### What is the output from running the following commands?

-Note: Use a fenced code block to provide the output for this command.
+TODO: Use a fenced code block to provide the output for each of these three commands.
+TODO: Make sure that you provide a total of three fenced code blocks.

 - `python create-dog-with-class.py`